3r1co/ssc/docs/dependency-check.md

 In this exercise, integrate this program into your Github workflow and do the validation before you actually deploy resources in AWS.
 Also, fix all issues that are reported through the scanner.

+Attention: You will have to install the Node.JS dependencies before running the actual dependency check.
+You can do this by adding the following lines to your workflow after the checkout action:

+    - uses: actions/checkout@v2
+    - name: Install NPM dependencies
+      run: |
+        npm install --production --unsafe-perm